 The course grade is based on relative performance evaluation (i.e., a curve), but no forced grade distribution is used.
-Your grade will be based exclusively on the weighted average of three exams and inclass questions.
+Your grade will be based exclusively on the weighted average of three exams and class participation.
 I offer 4 exams during the semester and for each student will count the three highest raw scores for the final grade (that is, if you have raw scores of 60, 70, 80, and 90 on the four exams, I will count 70, 80, and 90 for the final grade).
 Individual exam scores will not be normalized (e.g., I will not mean adjust the exam scores and I will not use z-scores).
 The schedule and weights of exams and class participation/professionalism are as follows:

-Date Time Weight Exam I: February 11 (Monday) 6:00 - 7:30 pm 31.67% (if one of 3 best) Exam II: March 18 (Monday) 6:00 - 7:30 pm 31.67% (if one of 3 best) Exam III: April 15 (Monday) 6:00 - 7:30 pm 31.67% (if one of 3 best) Exam IV: May 13 (Monday) 6:00 - 7:30 pm 31.67% (if one of 3 best) Class participation and professionalism: 5%
+Date Weight Exam I: February 10 (Monday) 31.67% (if one of 3 best) Exam II: March 18 (Wed.)
+31.67% (if one of 3 best) Exam III: April 13 (Monday) 31.67% (if one of 3 best) Exam IV: To be determined 31.67% (if one of 3 best) Class participation: 5%

 Class participation grades are based on what you add to the learning experience of the entire class.
 Students who consistently make contributions that facilitate discussions will receive 5 points.
 No contribution or contributions that are obvious, confusing or peripheral will result in zero points.
-Consistently discourteous behavior (see below for what we expect in terms of professionalism) will also result in zero class participation points.
 Contributions between the endpoints will receive between 1 and 4 points, accordingly.